 Throughout this phase, the red team executes the scenarios defined in the previous stage.
 In this stage the goal is to reach the crown jewels and stay undetected.
 They can also identify additional vulnerabilities to target during this phase.

-After the completion of the attack, the red team reports on their modus operandi and advises on recommendations the organization can take to improve their security posture.
+After the completion of the attack, the red team reports on their modus operandi and advises on recommendations the organisation can take to improve their security posture.
 A meeting will be held to go over the results and discuss the findings.

 Red team threat landscape report